Search waiting | Matsusada Precision

 Searching...

-An electric vehicle (EV) is a vehicle that runs on electric energy, powered by a motor.
+An electric vehicle (EV) is a vehicle powered by an electric motor that runs on stored electrical energy.
 Since they do not emit exhaust gas, they are rapidly gaining popularity in recent years as eco-friendly vehicles.
-It is equipped with a high capacity lithium-ion battery pack and a high-power motor for driving.
-The output from the lithium-ion battery is DC current, but the drive motor of electric vehicles is an AC motor.
-Therefore, an inverter that converts the DC current into three-phase AC must also be installed.
+EVs are typically equipped with a high-capacity lithium-ion battery pack and a high-power traction motor.
+The lithium-ion battery provides DC (Direct Current) power, which must be converted to three-phase AC (Alternating Current) by an inverter to drive the AC motor.

-A harness is also essential to ensure the safe and reliable transmission of high-voltage electricity.
-Electric vehicles use the back EMF from the motor to save energy.
+Wiring harnesses are also essential for the safe and reliable transmission of high-voltage power.
+Electric vehicles use regenerative braking to recover energy from the motor's back EMF during deceleration, which improves overall efficiency.
 Therefore, in the development of motors and inverters for electric vehicles, it is also necessary to conduct tests using regenerative DC power supplies.

-The most common battery voltage installed in electric vehicles is around 300 V to 400 V. Motor, and battery capacities are expected to become high voltage and high power in the future in order to improve driving range.
+The battery pack voltage in many current EVs typically ranges from 300 V to 400 V. Motor and battery capacities are expected to become high voltage and high power in the future in order to improve driving range.

 EV image of battery and motor